OwlbanGroup/G-Assist/README.md

 ```

 - `g-assist-plugin-<plugin-name>.exe` - Executable file that executes plugin functionality
 - `manifest.json` - Manifest file that contains:
   - name of the plugin executable
   - plugin description
   - list of functions and their parameters, with descriptions for each
   - `tags` - array of keywords used to describe the plugin's functionality
   - `persistent` [true, false] - if the plugin should remain running throughout the entire G-Assist lifecycle
 - `config.json` - Config file containing any required information for the plugin (API key, usernames, other specifications) (⚠️ add to `.gitignore`)

 > 💡 **Tip**: The plugin directory name is what users will type to invoke your plugin (e.g., "Hey myplugin, do something")

 ### Plugin Integration

 #### How to Call a Plugin from G-Assist

 The manifest file acts as the bridge between G-Assist and your plugin.
 G-Assist automatically scans the plugin directory to discover available plugins.

-#### Two Ways to Invoke Plugins:
+#### Two Ways to Invoke Plugins

 1. Zero-Shot Function Calling

-    ```
+    ```text
     /fc What are the top upcoming games for 2025?
     ```